quananhle/Python/Software Engineering Practicing/Leetcode/Cisco/5. Longest Palindromic Substring/README.md

         dp = collections.defaultdict(bool)
         ans = [0, 0]

+        # Base case for all substrings of length 1
         for i in range(n):
             dp[(i, i)] = True

+        # Check every even pair of the substring
         for i in range(n - 1):
             if s[i] == s[i + 1]:
                 dp[(i, i + 1)] = True
                 ans = [i, i + 1]

+        # Check every odd substring
         for diff in range(2, n):
             for i in range(n - diff):
                 j = i + diff